ceri-num/uv-larm/README.md

   - On gitbook: <https://ceri-num.gitbook.io/uv-larm/>
   - On GitHub: <https://github.com/ceri-num/uv-larm>

-##Tutorials
+## Tutorials

 This lectures is composed of multiple guided tutorials (non-exhaustive list):

 * Setting up your own ROS environment
 * Moving a robot
 * Simulatenous Localization and Mapping (SLAM)
 * Autonomous Navigation
 * Robotics Vision

 ## Challenge

+The evaluation mainly realizes on an application through a specific challenge:

+- Control an **AGV**
-- Historique
+- Mapping and Localization
-- Les problématiques
-  * (Simu vs robot réel)
-- Dans le cadre du module
-  * le projet compet
-  * les mini-projets
+- Research and recognition of an object

 ## Going further